bituq/Roshade/README.md

 # Roshade [![Build](https://github.com/bituq/Roshade/actions/workflows/nsis.yaml/badge.svg?branch=main)](https://github.com/bituq/Roshade/actions/workflows/nsis.yaml) [![Roshade](https://badgen.net/badge/visit/Roshade.com/orange)](https://Roshade.com/) [![NSIS](https://badgen.net/badge/NSIS/3.08/cyan)](https://nsis.sourceforge.io/Download)

-An installation package made for correctly installing Reshade presets and shaders to the Roblox directory.
+Roshade is an installation package that makes it easy to correctly install Reshade presets and shaders to the Roblox directory.
+With Roshade, you can quickly and easily customize your Roblox experience with advanced visual effects.

 ## Key features:
-- Uses registry to locate and uninstall Roblox to avoid incorrect uninstalls.
+- Uses the registry to locate and uninstall Roblox, avoiding any incorrect uninstalls.
-- Selecting essential reshade keybinds during installation.
+- Allows you to select essential Reshade keybinds during installation.
-- Previously unknown errors are now resolved through dialog messages.
+- Resolves previously unknown errors through dialog messages.
-- Description of system requirements for each component.
+- Provides a description of system requirements for each component.
-- Automatically installs the required shaders from github.
+- Automatically installs the required shaders from GitHub.

+## Getting Started
+To get started with Roshade, you'll first need to download the latest release from the [releases](https://github.com/bituq/Roshade/releases) page.
+Once you've downloaded the installer, simply run it and follow the prompts to install Roshade.
+Once installation is complete, you'll be able to launch Roblox and start customizing your visual experience with the included Reshade presets and shaders.

+If you have any questions or issues with Roshade, please feel free to open an issue on the GitHub repository, or visit the [Roshade website](https://roshade.com/) for more information.

 ## Building the source
-The installer is written in [NSIS](https://nsis.sourceforge.io/Download "Download NSIS"), so make sure you have that installed first.
-I highly recommend reading through the NSIS [reference](https://nsis.sourceforge.io/Docs/Contents.html) before proceeding.
+The installer is written in [NSIS](https://nsis.sourceforge.io/Download "Download NSIS"), a popular open-source tool for creating Windows installers.
+To build the source, you'll need to have NSIS installed on your machine.
+I highly recommend reading through the [NSIS reference](https://nsis.sourceforge.io/Docs/Contents.html) before proceeding.

 ### Libraries

-Some dependencies may be installed to the NSIS directory, or otherwise to the repository's *Setup\Util* folder.
+Some dependencies may be installed to the NSIS directory, or to the repository's *Setup\Util* folder.
 For more information on installing plugins to the NSIS directory, click [here](https://nsis.sourceforge.io/How_can_I_install_a_plugin).
 ##### NSIS Plugins Directory:
 - [LogEx](https://nsis.sourceforge.io/LogEx_plug-in)
 - [NScurl](https://github.com/negrutiu/nsis-nscurl)